 They were released after the Attorney General informed the courts that he does not intend to continue the case as there was insufficient evidence to support the allegations leveled by the Criminal Investigation Division (CID).

-The suspects were arrested by the CID on June 29, 2012, and were accusing them of treason and dishonoring then President Mahinda Rajapaksa.
+The suspects were arrested by the CID on June 29, 2012, accusing them of dishonoring then President Mahinda Rajapaksa and treason.

 Accordingly, CID had submitted a B report against the journalists to the Magistrate under Articles 115, 118 and 120 of the Penal Code.